 Track announcer Richard Grunder marked his 30th season at Tampa Bay Downs during the 2013-2014 meeting.

-The racing action was fast and furious from the outse during the 2014-2015 meetingt, as jockey Antonio Gallardo rode five winners on the first stakes Saturday of the season and 2-year-old Catalina Red set a stakes record of 1:09.32 in the six-furlong Inaugural Stakes.
+The racing action was fast and furious from the outset during the 2014-2015 meeting, as jockey Antonio Gallardo rode five winners on the first stakes Saturday of the season and 2-year-old Catalina Red set a stakes record of 1:09.32 in the six-furlong Inaugural Stakes.

-Gallardo’s success would be a recurrent theme throughout: the native of Cadiz, Spain rode five winners again on Dec.
-31 and finished the meeting with 147 winners to set a new track record and win his second consecutive title.
-Gallardo was joined at the top by trainer Jamie Ness, who captured an unprecedented ninth consecutive Oldsmar crown with 45 victories.
+Gallardo's success would be a recurrent theme.
+The native of Cadiz, Spain rode five winners again on Dec.
+31 and finished the meeting with 147 winners to set a new track record and capture his second consecutive riding title.
+Gallardo was joined at the top by trainer Jamie Ness, who took home an unprecedented ninth consecutive Oldsmar crown with 45 victories.

 The Ness-trained 6-year-old gelding Brother Pat became the first horse to sweep all four legs of the Tampa Turf Test starter handicap series, never trailing at a single point of call in any of his victories.

-A crowd of 10,379, the 10th largest in track history, watched Carpe Diem and fellow Tampa Bay Derby participant Danzig Moon compete in the Kentucky Derby Presented by Yum!
+A crowd of 10,379, the largest in track history, watched Carpe Diem and fellow Tampa Bay Derby participant Danzig Moon compete in the Kentucky Derby Presented by Yum!
 Brands via simulcast on May 2.
-The race was captured by eventual Triple Crown winner American Pharoah.
+That race was won, of course, by eventual Triple Crown champion American Pharoah.

-The outstanding stakes program at Tampa Bay Downs produced several record-breaking performances.
-Trainer Chad Stewart’s Catalina Red set a stakes and track record in winning the Dec.
+An outstanding stakes program at Tampa Bay Downs produced several record-breaking performances.
+In addition to his Inaugural victory, trainer Chad Stewart's Catalina Red set a stakes and track record in winning the Dec.
 27 Pasco Stakes for 2-year-olds, speeding home seven furlongs in 1:21.40 under jockey Daniel Centeno.
-That same day, 2-year-old filly Irish Jasper set a stakes mark of 1:22.41 in the Gasparilla Stakes for trainer Derek Ryan.
+That same day, 2-year-old filly Irish Jasper set a stakes mark of 1:22.41 in the Gasparilla for trainer Derek Ryan.

 Bold Thunder established a course and stakes record of 54.63 in the five-furlong Turf Dash, the fifth victory in the race for Centeno.
-Evidently, a 4-year-old filly trained by Roy Lerman, set a stakes mark in the Florida Cup Pleasant Acres Stallions Distaff Turf of 1:40.93 for a mile-and-a-sixteenth.
+A 4-year-old filly trained by Roy Lerman, Evidently, set a stakes mark in the Florida Cup Pleasant Acres Stallions Distaff Turf of 1:40.93 at a distance of a mile-and-a-sixteenth.
 The 4-year-old gelding Special Envoy set a mile-and-an-eighth turf course record of 1:46.55 on March 18.